asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

----

-**WARNING!: Before filing a bug report...**
+!!! warning Before filing a bug report...
     Your issue may not be a bug or could have been fixed already.
 Run through the check list below to verify you have done your due diligence.

----
+[//]: # (end-warning)

 * **Are** **you reporting a suspected security vulnerability?**